Masterful Russell Wilson leads Seahawks past Eagles 24-10 | New Country 923

 Agholor had seven catches for 141 yards.

-That’s when Wilson pulled out a little more magic on what proved to be Seattle’s decisive drive.
+Wilson pulled out a little more magic on what proved to be Seattle’s decisive drive that ended in McKissic’s TD.
 Facing third-and-8 at the Philadelphia 42, Wilson was forced to scramble.
 Six yards downfield and short of the first down, Wilson lateraled the ball to Mike Davis as he was about to be hit.
 Davis took the lateral another 17 yards for a first down.
-It was a borderline play that appeared close to a forward pass but Philadelphia didn’t challenge.
+It was a borderline play that appeared close to a forward pass, but Philadelphia didn’t challenge.

-After another remarkable Wilson throw across his body to Nick Vannett for 21 yards, Wilson hit McKissic for a 15-yard score with 7:29 left and a 14-point Seattle lead.
+“Real time, it looked fine.
+It looked legit.
+We didn’t get all the necessary looks, because they hustled to the line,” Philadelphia coach Doug Pederson said.
+“But at the same time, it looked good.
+I trust the guys upstairs in making those decisions.”

 GRAHAM’S ROLL